-Most cariocas start off their morning with a stop at the local juice bar, where they can enjoy two or three dozen varieties of vitamin-filled elixirs, including the very popular açaí (healthful juice made from an Amazonian berry and whipped up to a thick consistency – it's eaten with a spoon).
+Most cariocas start their morning with a stop at the local juice bar, where they can enjoy two or three dozen varieties of vitamin-filled elixir, including the very popular açaí (healthful juice made from an Amazonian berry and whipped to a thick consistency – it's eaten with a spoon).

-Other unique flavors to try: cupuaçu (Amazonian fruit), caju (fruit from the cashew-nut tree), acerola (tropical cherry), carimbola (star fruit), graviola (custard apple), fruta do conde (sugar apple) and cacau (made from the creamy pulp of the cocoa pod; nothing like cocoa).
+Other unique flavors to try include cupuaçu (Amazonian fruit), caju (fruit from the cashew-nut tree), acerola (tropical cherry), carambola (star fruit), graviola (custard apple), fruta do conde (sugar apple) and cacau (made from the creamy pulp of the cocoa pod; nothing like cocoa).
 More traditional fruits include maracujá (passion fruit), manga (mango), goiaba (guava) and tomate de árbol (tamarillo).

-Juices are made from frozen pulp, with added sugar.
-To order it without sugar, request 'sem açúcar'.
+Juices are made from frozen pulp, with sugar added.
+To order yours without sugar, request 'sem açúcar.'

-Juice bars also serve snacks (on display in the counters), hot sandwiches such as misto quente (toasted ham and cheese sandwich) and other bites served up in a hurry.
+Juice bars also serve snacks (on display in the counters), hot sandwiches such as misto quente (ham and cheese) and other quickly prepared bites.

 At lunchtime, locals favor pay-by-weight restaurants, which range from simple, working-class affairs to sumptuous buffets lined with fresh salads, grilled meats, pastas, seafood dishes and copious desserts.
 These are found all across the city, and are a great way to sample a wide variety of Brazilian dishes.

-Most places charge around R$50 to R$70 per kilogram, with a sizable plate of food costing about R$35 to R$50.
+Most places charge around R$60 to R$100 per kilogram, with a sizable plate of food costing about R$40 to R$60.

-Snack stands, juice bars and botecos (small open-air bars) serve up a wide variety of delicious, if utterly unhealthy, salgados (snacks).
-After a day at the beach, they go quite nicely with a few rounds of chope (draft beer).
+Snack stands, juice bars and botecos (small open-air bars) serve a wide variety of delicious, if utterly unhealthy, salgados (snacks).
+After a day at the beach they go quite nicely with a few rounds of chope (draft beer).

 A few top picks: